 Located at the mouth of Tampa Bay, just south of Fort DeSoto, this state park provides stunning natural beauty.

 The Egmont Key ferry picks up and drops off at the Fort De Soto Bay Pier daily in the spring and summer and nearly every day in the fall and winter.

 The ride to Egmont Key is 25-30 minutes, costs $25, and offers great chances to spot dolphins, sea turtles, and sometimes even manatees!

-Due to remote nature of the island there is no drinking water on the island and there are no stores.
-So please remember to bring water, food and sunscreen when you visit.
+Due to the remote nature of the islands, there is no drinking water on the island and there are no stores.
+So please remember to bring water, food, and sunscreen when you visit.